Campus Improvement Plan

 2022-23: 11 of 24 Academic Achievement Points Met; 45.8% Component Points (Baseline Year)

-Strategy 1: Scholars will be engaged in after school tutorials, intentional Adventure Time (our intervention time), and small group instruction.
+Strategy 1: Scholars will be engaged in strong TIER I instruction, after school tutorials, differentiated small group instruction.
 During collaborative planning times, teachers and instructional leaders will focus on professional learning, building teacher capacity so that they have the knowledge of readiness standards to provide grade level TIER I instruction.
+Teachers will also participate in additional planning with their instructional leaders to focus on closing the gaps and planning rigorous TIER I instruction.

 Title I: